Embassy Funds for Belarus 2019 – the deadline 20.03.2019 @ 23:59

 - The target group should carry a part of the project burden (financial or in kind)

-- The project should clearly indicate how it contributes to the improvement of Human Rights in Belarus;
+- The project should clearly indicate how it contributes to the improvement of democracy, the rule of law, public administration and good governance, or Human Rights in Belarus;

 Only NGOs and non-profit organizations (including independent media) are eligible to take part in this call for proposals.